-The bourgeois (capitalist) narrative trumpets the automation revolution as the ‘fourth’ industrial revolution.
+The bourgeois (industrial capitalist) narrative trumpets the automation revolution as the ‘fourth’ industrial revolution.
 Is this accurate?

 Consolidating capitalist relations of production, this was the first industrial revolution — it marked a radical change in the technological mode of production, i.e. the mode of combining man and technology.
-Where man had controlled and wielded the inanimate elements of work, machines now dictated the inputs of man and relieved him as, in Marx’s words, “chief actor”; but, in creating a division of labour, did not free him.
+Where man had controlled and wielded the inanimate elements of work, machines now dictated the inputs of man and relieved him as, in Marx’s words, “chief actor”.
+However, in creating a (primarily social, secondarily technical) division of labour, they did not free him (physical versus mental; rank and file labourers versus labour aristocratic intellectual/repressive managers, etc.).
 “The hand tool makes the worker independent — posits him as proprietor.
-Machinery — as fixed capital — posits him as dependent, posits him as appropriated.”
+Machinery — as fixed capital — posits him as dependent, posits him as appropriated,” says Marx.

 This is an example of idealism, the theory that man’s ideas or ever-improving rationality determine the course of history.
-Marx’s method of dialectical materialism — that history is driven by ongoing conflict or interaction between material and social forces — enables the understanding of history per se, rather than individual versions of it.
-(Indeed, it also explains man’s ever-improving rationality.)
-That it was Watt who made this innovation is merely a ‘historical accident’ — if he had never been born someone else would have realised this inevitable evolutionary development.
+Marx’s method of dialectical materialism — that history is driven by ongoing conflict or interaction between material and social forces — enables the understanding of history per se, rather than individual or ideological interpretations of history.
+(Indeed, Marx’s method also explains man’s ever-improving rationality.)
+That it was Watt who made this innovation is merely a ‘historical accident’ — if he had never been born, someone else would have realised this inevitable evolutionary development.

 The origins of the steam engine can actually be traced back to the ancient Greek mathematician Hero of Alexandria.
 Within a system of slavery, though, it could not be utilised.
-Marx therefore argues:
+Marx therefore argues that,

 “The steam-engine itself, such as it was at its invention during the manufacturing period at the close of the 17th century, and such as it continued to be down to 1780, did not give rise to any industrial revolution.
 It was, on the contrary, the invention of machines that made a revolution in the form of steam engines necessary.
 As soon as man, instead of working on the object of labour with a tool, becomes merely the motive power of a machine, it is purely accidental that the motive power happens to be clothed in the form of human muscles; wind, water or steam could just as well take man’s place.”